silverqx/TinyORM/docs/tinyorm-relationships.md

 <a name="chaining-orwhere-clauses-after-relationships"></a>
 #### Chaining `orWhere` Clauses After Relationships

 As demonstrated in the example above, you are free to add additional constraints to relationships when querying them.
-However, use caution when chaining `orWhere` clauses onto a relationship, as the `orWhere` clauses will be logically grouped at the same level as the relationship constraint:
+However, be careful when chaining `orWhere` clauses onto a relationship, as the `orWhere` clauses will be logically grouped at the same level as the relationship constraint:

     user->posts()
         ->whereEq("active", 1)